LawyerCat42069/BRC-420-69/README.md

 The overall scheme involves a parent inscription (BRC-420) that contains a salt-encrypted JSON file.
 This JSON file indexes all of the child scripts by their Satoshi number and describes all of their metadata.
 The child inscription consists of two SHA 256 hashes - one for the image and one for the metadata.
 With the Salt key you can decrypt the hashes, which provides you with two base 64 strings: one encoded bitmap image and one BSON containing metadata.

 Steps:

-Assemble Parent (BRC-420) Collection JSON with all desired metadata.
+1. Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions and include that information in the metadata of each.
-Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
+2. Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
 You can do this using the LibrarytoBMP script for all files in the chosen directory.
-Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.
+3. Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.
 You can do this using Metadata_BSON_Convert.

-Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
+4. Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
+5. The AES hashes are your BRC-69 Ordinal.
+Inscribe all of your BRC-69 ordinals.
+6. Incribe parent JSON file containing AES key and all metadata.
+7. Ensure accuracy and validity of all metadata, send parent ordinal to satoshi's wallet.
+8. Marketplaces, apps, websites, wallets and other readers

 The BRC-69 Omni Decode + Embed Function does this:

 Uses the AES key to decrypt the two hashes.
 Decodes the base64 strings into an image and metadata.
 Embeds metadata into the image using steganography.
 Saves the resulting image.
-Extracts the metadata from the image.
 Writes the extracted metadata to a JSON file.

-The BRC-420

-Usage: Replace <Your_Base64_String_Here> with your actual base64 string that encodes an image.
-In the metadata_dict, replace <value> and <totalsize> with your actual metadata values.
-The metadata must be in valid JSON format.

-Example:

-python

-Copy code

-metadata_dict = {

-    "Token Designation": "BRC-69",

-    "Satoshi Number": "1234567887654321",

-    "Parent Satoshi Number": "8765432112345678",

-    "Collection Name": "My Collection",

-    "Collection Size": "50",

-    "Collection Number": "1/50",

-    "Background": "Blue",

-    "Body": "Warrior",

-    "Face": "Happy",

-    "Head": "Centurion Helm",

-    "Neck": "None",

-    "Waist": "Grenade Belt",

-    "Back": "Jetpack",

-    "Held": "Futuristic Laser Gun"
-}

-Metadata is first converted to binary using Metadata-BinaryConvert.py then decoded upon execution of the decoder by a marketplace/wallet/app/website.

-Please ensure you have installed all necessary Python libraries before running the script.

-Make sure the BRC-69.py file is located in the same directory as your decoder script (main.py or whatever the filename is).
-Adjust the path in the loader line if necessary.
+Steganographically embeds the metadata into the image.

 Dependencies
 This script depends on the following Python libraries: